Guide

 What type of online business could you set up?

-- Service-based consulting: Provide remote services like training, teaching, consulting, creating, or managing
+• Service-based consulting: Provide remote services such as training, teaching, consulting, or project management

-- Content monetisation: Create podcasts, videos, blogs, music, or books that generate revenue through sales, subscriptions, or advertising
+• Content monetisation: Create podcasts, videos, blogs, or books that generate revenue through ads, subscriptions, or sales

 Online retail business ideas

-Handmade products help you earn money from skills you already have.
-This approach works best when you already have expertise or passion in a specific craft.
+Handmade products let you earn money from skills you already have.
+This approach works best when you have expertise or passion in a specific craft.

-- Photography monetisation: Create online galleries, sell printed cards, calendars, or license images for commercial use
+• Photography monetisation: Create online galleries, sell printed cards and calendars, or license images for commercial use

-- Craft specialisation: Target niche markets like custom pet clothing, personalised home décor, or speciality accessories
+• Craft specialisation: Target niche markets such as custom pet clothing, personalised home décor, or speciality accessories

 Private label manufacturing lets you sell custom products without making them yourself.
 This model requires higher upfront investment but offers better profit margins and brand control.

-- Product customisation: Work with manufacturers to modify existing products with your branding or specifications
+• Product customisation: Modify existing products with your branding or specifications through manufacturer partnerships

-- Original design development: Create entirely new products from concept to production
+• Original design development: Create entirely new products from concept through to production

 Resell products